Millicom: History

 Millicom International Cellular SA was established on 14 December 1990, by Shelby Bryan, Jan Stenbeck, Telma Sosa, and Olvin Galdamez, combining the cellular telephone properties owned by Industriförvaltnings AB Kinnevik and Millicom Incorporated.
-Millicom is headquartered in Luxembourg with a United States corporate office in Miami.
+Millicom has legal domicile in Luxembourg with a United States corporate office in Miami and operational bases at Plaza Tigo, Guatemala and Medellín, Colombia.
 Through the Tigo and Tigo Business brands, Millicom provides digital services, including high-speed data, broadband, mobile, cable TV, voice and SMS, Mobile Financial Services, and business communications.
 Millicom operates in nine Latin American markets, including Bolivia, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Paraguay.

 After two years of planning, the company began operations when the founders completed a $131,000 share purchase in May 1982.
 The firm took over paging company Meta Systems in October 1982 and then raised $9 million in its first round of financing, managed by chief executive officer, Orhan Sadik-Khan and Kevin Kimberlin.
 Since 92% of the world population had no phone service at the time, Millicom promoted mobile technology on a global basis.
 To do this, Millicom created joint-ventures with local and strategic partners.
 On 13 December 1982, a joint-venture with Racal Electronics was awarded a cellular license for the United Kingdom.
 To enable Millicom to earn its 10% royalty from Racal-Millicom, a controlling shareholder, Stenbeck commissioned a startup with three employees, Technophone, to develop the world's first pocket-sized mobile phone.
 Highlighting its plans to offer the Voice and Data phone (predecessor to the smartphone), his Racal-Millicom joint-venture was renamed Vodafone.

 On 12 October 1983, Millicom Inc. created China Telecom Systems (HK), a joint-venture with partners China Resources Ltd. and Comvik, a Swedish mobile firm also controlled by Jan Stenbeck.
 China Telecom Systems (HK) held the first cellular telephone contract in China, making its service available to the public on 20 May 1985.
 In December 1989, Millicom set up Microtel Communications Ltd. by teaming up with Pacific Telesis and British Aerospace (later bought out by Hutchison Telecom.)
 Microtel was awarded a personal communication network (PCN) license to compete with Vodafone in the United Kingdom, a service launched on 28 April 1994 under its brand name, Orange.
 This venture was acquired in October 1999, at which time Orange and its new parent, Mannesmann, were in turn both taken over by Vodafone.
 At a value of $202 billion, the takeover of Mannesmann by Vodafone was the largest transaction in corporate history.
 Orange (formerly Microtel) was then sold to France Telecom, which subsequently changed its corporate name to Orange.